gazzamc/Milestone-Project-Two/README.md

 The player can only shoot one bullet at a time, this is intended.
 The bullet gets deleted when in contact with the troopers or when it leaves the window view.
 This allows the player to shoot again.

-Enemys spawn based on the time (default 10 seconds), when completed waves this time decreases (default by 3 every wave).
+Enemies spawn based on the time (default 10 seconds), when completed waves this time decreases (default by 3 every wave).
 This increases the difficulty as you progress.

 The enemies change their aim and fire every 4 seconds (this cannot be changed in the options).
 ##### Controls
-- Pressing 'A' or 'D' will move you back and forth, it will also move the horizon behing the player.<br>When you reach the edge of the left side of the screen the character will no longer move.
+- Pressing 'A' or 'D' will move you back and forth, it will also move the horizon behind the player.<br>When you reach the edge of the left side of the screen the character will no longer move.
 This is intended.
 - Pressing 'P' brings up the pause screen and pauses the gameplay.
 - Pressing 'Q' or 'E' allows the character to crouch or jump respectively.
 These cannot be pressed at the same time and the player cannot shoot while doing so.
 This is intended.
 - Pressing 'R' plays the reload animation.
 This prevents the player from shooting.
 But not moving.